rapidsai/rmm/README.md

 For information on the interface RMM provides and how to use RMM in your C++ code, see [below](#using-rmm-in-c).

+For a walkthrough about the design of the RAPIDS Memory Manager, read [Fast, Flexible Allocation for NVIDIA CUDA with RAPIDS Memory Manager](https://developer.nvidia.com/blog/fast-flexible-allocation-for-cuda-with-rapids-memory-manager/) on the NVIDIA Developer Blog.

 ## Installation

 ### Conda